Hallicopter/go-dtmf/Readme.md

 DecodeDTMFFromBytes This decodes the audio bytes and saves the value in DTMF.DecodedValue

-#### func  DecodeDTMFValueFromFile
+#### func  DecodeDTMFFromFile

 ```go
 func DecodeDTMFFromFile(filepath string, rate float64) (string, error)
 ```
-DecodeDTMFValueFromFile Expects raw audio as the input, gives the decoded DTMF string as output.
+DecodeDTMFromFile Expects raw audio as the input, gives the decoded DTMF string as output.